grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _The torpedo implodes at 200 meters, it can't swim deeper than that._

-### Chase scene
+### Chase scene (Run to stilt city, morning day 4)

-* _{detemine exact order of battle for these next couple of scenes BEFORE writing prose}_

 * [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
 	* {Except where O'brian had horizontal runs across the surface, here the chase might be _vertical_ into the depths}
+		* {consider note from rough narrative section with the suggestion that it might be dramatic if they keep getting detected and keep having to go deeper, until they are at the limits of their depths and batteries.}
 	* [ ] A scene where they are eating in the galley
 		* This is where they ask WHY the sub is chasing them with Owen in the room; the answer gets revealed
 			* Maybe it's that they are after Owen ("the kid?") for some reason?
 Something he did, he ran away from Authority military?
 Took something with him?
 Slept with the commander's wife?
 (I kinda dig that, this story needs more sex)
 			* Though keep in mind note about randomness of human cruelty --- maybe Owen says the commander doesn't even LIKE his wife, he just wants to kill Owen for the sheer belligerence of it.
 		* Hemi feeds Herschel on the table, maybe it pisses off Percy

-* [ ] something breaks that needs fixing
+* [ ] _something breaks that needs fixing_
 		* possibly the original wound from the ramming breaks open again
 		* possibly an engine park that Chips needs to fix {bilge pump from the hardware shop?}

+* [ ] _Watching the battery gauges --- how long can they go before they are forced to the surface?_
 	* [ ] They listen in silence, pushing down their own fear.
 But that can't prevent small tears from welling up in Percy's eyes.
-	* [ ] Watching the battery gauges --- how long can they go before they are forced to the surface?

-* [ ] This is where they should implement the Gnat being noisy technique to try to distract their pursuers
-	* If they lost the Gnat earlier, they'll have to pick him back up here.
-	* Or, in combination with the diving below the scattering layer

-### --- (hiding in the depths, escape under the deep scattering layer)
+### --- (hiding in the depths, escape under the deep scattering layer) (Run to stilt city, night 4)

 * [ ] _The dive below the deep scattering layer_
-	* {consider note from rough narrative section with the suggestion that it might be dramatic if they keep getting detected and keep having to go deeper, until they are at the limits of their depths and batteries.}
-		* Now they pop a rivet or something, they are TOO deep, scarily deep.
-		* ...or maybe save the rivet-popping scary deep until they go down the continental shelf --- the deep scattering layer is sometimes well up above their test depth.
+	* person at controls reports bottom has done something funny, suddenly jumped up towards them by hundreds of meters
+	* Percy suspects she knows why. orders them to dive
 	* Cassandra thinks they will crash into the bottom, Percy knows they will go right through it because it's just fish.
 	* {Where's the Gnat?
 I think it goes and gets lost in the storm}
 	* {They head down towards the deep scattering layer --- the instruments telling them they are going to hit the bottom, hard.
 But Percy knows instinctively that it's just billions of tiny fish --- the "bottom" has a particular sound on sonar.}